Starburst Admin - get started #

 All target machines must meet the requirements outlined below prior to installing Starburst Admin.

-Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible is required.
-It is assumed that you have Ansible installed, and are familiar with running Ansible playbooks.
+Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible and Ansible playbooks is required.

 Requirements for the control node #